 In June 2001, the FASB issued SFAS No. 142, "Goodwill and Other Intangible Assets."
 SFAS No. 142 no longer permits the amortization of goodwill and indefinite-lived intangible assets.
 Instead, these assets must be reviewed annually (or more frequently under certain conditions) for impairment in accordance with this statement.
 Intangible assets that do not have indefinite lives will continue to be amortized over their useful lives and reviewed for impairment.
 The Company has early adopted the provisions of SFAS No. 142 as of the beginning of fiscal year 2002.
-The full impact of adoption is yet to be determined.
+The Company completed the initial transitional goodwill impairment test, which did not indicate any goodwill impairment and therefore did not have an effect on the Company's consolidated statement of financial condition.